quotidian-ennui/bitbucket-pr/README.md

   close-branch : change the 'close_source_branch' field
-  completion   : returns command bash completion status       : shows the overall status of the requested PR
+  completion   : returns command bash completion status       : shows the overall status of the requested PR whoami       : shows some information about your current user
+                 requires 'account read' scope

 'squash-msg' | 'squash-merge' | 'approve' | 'unapprove' | 'decline'
 'close-branch' | 'status'

 Without an argument, the pull request that belongs to the current branch is used.

 Arguments
   <PR> The PR number to operate on.